-Humans are profoundly affected by their environments.
+Study environments can have a profound affect on students.
 Your surroundings — whether you’re in a small or large room, a loud or a quiet one, even a blue or a red one — can change your emotions, thoughts and focus.
-That means that surrounding yourself with the correct stimuli can make the difference between studying that sticks, or doesn’t.
+That means that surrounding yourself with the correct stimuli can make the difference between studying that sticks…or doesn’t.

 While much of the field of color psychology is unproven, one study has noted a correlation between the color red and poorer test performance.
 No one knows why, but the common wisdom holds that red excites our nervous system, making us agitated or excited and less likely to focus.
 Of course it’s hard to dictate the color of the room that’s most convenient for you, but if you can, try to pick a room without loud colors.
 You don’t want the walls themselves to distract you!

 Are you claustrophobic?
 Then avoid the study carrels in the library!
-Room size has different effects on different people, and while a small space would serve to block distractions from one student, it might make another anxious.
+Room size has different effects on different people.
+While a small space would serve to block distractions from one student, it might make another anxious.
 Anxiety can lead to interruptions in certain cognitive functions, like working memory.
-Try to create environments that make you feel calm and happy when you start to study, and chances are you’ll pay better attention to your work.
+Create environments that make you feel calm and happy when you start to study.
+Chances are you’ll pay better attention to your work.

 Noise is another surprising stressor.
 We know you love that coffee shop, but some scientists think that background noise creates a certain amount of bodily stress, producing a hormone called cortisol.
 Excess cortisol keeps a section of the brain called the prefrontal cortex from working properly.
 The prefrontal cortex helps control what’s called “executive” functions, including planning and reasoning — two faculties you’ll need while you’re studying for a difficult exam!
 Scientific American claims that “the prefrontal cortex [may also store] short-term memories.
 Changes to this region, therefore, may disrupt a person’s capacity to think clearly and to retain information.”